OneDrive/onedrive-api-docs/auth/aad_oauth.md

 URL is based on the host name of the server that serves as the REST endpoint.
 You can [use the Discovery Service API to find endpoints for your Office 365 app](https://msdn.microsoft.com/en-us/office/office365/howto/discover-service-endpoints).
-Your root URL appears in the next example, where `{tenant}` is your endpoint URL:
+Your root URL appears in the next example, where `{tenant}` comes from your discovered endpoint URL:

 `https://{tenant}-my.sharepoint.com/_api/v2.0/`